linuxone-community-cloud/jupyter-lab-ml/README.md

    1. First example demonstrates how LSTM model is used to detect fraudlent credit card transactions.
    2. Second example is a notebook with client retention analysis using SciKit-Learn.
    3. Third example demonstrates MNIST handwritten digits recogniton using Keras and Tensorflow.
-   4. The notebooks also demonstrate exporting of the trained model to portable ONNX format for inferencing in a hypothetical production deployment.
+   4. Fourth example, demonstrate exporting of the trained model to portable ONNX format for inferencing in a hypothetical production deployment.
+   5. The Fifth example demonstrates xxxxxxxxxxxxxxxxxxxxxx

 ## Architecture